 Compensation Committee.
-Our compensation committee acted by written consent one time during fiscal 2017.
+Our compensation committee met two times and acted by written consent on three occasions during the fiscal year ended December 31, 2018.
 This committee currently has three members, Keith L. Crandell (Chairman), Douglas G. Cole, M.D. and David R. Walt, Ph.D.
-Our compensation committee's role and responsibilities are set forth in the compensation committee's written charter and includes:

-- reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers; - reviewing and recommending to our board of directors the compensation of our directors;
+Our compensation committee's role and responsibilities are set forth in the compensation committee's written charter and includes;

-- reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - administering our stock and 2017 Equity Incentive Plan and 2007 Stock Option and Grant Plan, as amended; - reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; and - reviewing all overall compensation policies and practices.
+- · reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers; - reviewing and recommending to our board of directors the compensation of our directors; - reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - administering our 2017 Employee, Director and Consultant Equity Incentive Plan, 2007 Stock Option and Grant Plan, as amended, and 2017 Employee Stock Purchase Plan: - · reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; and - · reviewing all overall compensation policies and practices.

-The compensation committee is also responsible for the determination of the compensation of our chief executive officer, and shall conduct its decision making process with respect to that issue without the chief executive officer present.
+The compensation committee is also responsible for the determination of the compensation of our chief executive officer, and will conduct its decision making process with respect to that issue without the chief executive officer present.
 Our board of directors has determined that all members of the compensation committee qualify as "independent" under the definition promulgated by The Nasdaq Stock Market.

 The compensation committee has the authority to retain or obtain the advice of such compensation consultants, legal counsel, experts and other advisors as it may deem appropriate in its sole discretion.
-The compensation committee is directly responsible for the appointment, compensation and oversight of its consultants, legal counsel, experts and advisors and has sole authority to approve their fees and retention terms, and the Company shall provide funding for such fees and related expenses.
+The compensation committee is directly responsible for the appointment, compensation and oversight of its consultants, legal counsel, experts and advisors and has sole authority to approve their fees and retention terms, and the Company will provide funding for such fees and related expenses.
 Before selecting any such consultant, legal counsel, expert or advisor, the compensation committee must consider the following independence factors: